colm-o-caoimh/MachineLearning/README.md

 ## In this repository

 ### Jupter notebook
 Details the process undertaken to build the predictive model.
-I describe the journey taken to arrive at the model chosen, with all code and visualization.
+I describe the journey taken to arrive at the model chosen, with all code and visualizations included.
 I compare various regression models using `scikit-learn` and `tensorflow` (for neural network models)

 ### powerproduction.py
 Python file which implements the server.
 The server interacts with Python `Flask`, mapping http requests from the browser to the functions.
 It also interacts with the html and javascript files in this repository to handle the requests